Promoting Employee & Client Health,

 Coronavirus (Covid-19) exposure

-We are focused on staying healthy, learning how to avoid the coronavirus, although some of the information may seem redundant it's a great way to learn the information for sure.
+We are focused on staying healthy, learning how to avoid the coronavirus, although some of the information may seem redundant it's a great way to know that we've got the information in our heads for sure.

 How to make our environment safer